 Horticultural crops are among the most climatically sensitive components of global food systems, and the evidence reviewed in this article makes clear that climate warming is already exerting significant negative impacts on their productivity, quality, and phenological stability.
 The multiplicity of stressors associated with climate change—rising mean temperatures, increasing frequency of extreme heat events, changing precipitation regimes, elevated CO₂, and shifting pest and disease dynamics—interact in complex, non-linear ways that collectively pose a formidable challenge to horticultural producers worldwide.

 Several key conclusions emerge from this review.
-The reproductive phase of horticultural crops is acutely sensitive to supraoptimal temperatures, with tomato, pepper, and many other vegetable and fruit species experiencing significant losses in pollen viability, fruit set, and fruit quality under the thermal conditions already prevalent and projected to intensify across major growing regions.
+The reproductive phase of horticultural crops is acutely sensitive to supra-optimal temperatures, with tomato, pepper, and many other vegetable and fruit species experiencing significant losses in pollen viability, fruit set, and fruit quality under the thermal conditions already prevalent and projected to intensify across major growing regions.
 The chilling requirements of temperate fruit tree crops are being systematically undermined by warming winters, with far-reaching consequences for the geographic distribution and phenological reliability of apple, pear, stone fruit, and nut production.
 Whilst elevated CO₂ confers some partial physiological benefit through enhanced photosynthetic potential, the magnitude of this benefit is lower than earlier estimates suggested and is unlikely to fully compensate for the negative effects of associated warming and drought.
 The compound nature of climate stressors—their tendency to co-occur or follow in rapid succession—creates damage scenarios that exceed the sum of individual stressor effects and challenge existing adaptation strategies calibrated for single-stress environments.

 The portfolio of adaptive strategies available to horticultural producers is broad and includes genetic improvement, agronomic adjustments, protected cultivation, precision water management, and agroecological diversification.
 Each strategy offers meaningful benefits within specific contexts, but no single approach is universally sufficient.
 The evidence consistently points to the value of integrated, multi-scale responses that combine biological innovation with management excellence and supportive policy environments.
 Digital agriculture and emerging technologies represent particularly promising avenues for enhancing the climate responsiveness and productive efficiency of horticultural systems.